MarcoGorelli/polars-plugins-tutorial/docs/cum_sum.md

 each row in isolation, we'll calculate something which depends on the rows which precede it.

-Let's try implementing `cum_sum`.
+We're gonna implement `cum_sum`.

 ## Python side

 Before you copy-and-paste `def add_numeric` and just change the function name - wait a sec.
 Yes, you can do that, but there's one more detail you need to take care of: `elementwise`.
-We'll set it to `False` here.
-We'll see at the end of this chapter what happens if you incorrectly set it to `True`.
+We'll set it to `False` here, and you'll see why that's important at the end of this chapter.

 Add this to `minimal_plugin/__init__.py`:
 ```python